Z-Js-Framework/z-js/README.md

 Or for the ninjas, grab the z.js script file from Z.Js github repo in dist directory and include it in your project.

-One other thing, VS Code Extension, [Inline HTML](https://marketplace.visualstudio.com/items?itemName=pushqrdx.inline-html) (recommended)
+One other thing once again, VS Code Extension, [Inline HTML](https://marketplace.visualstudio.com/items?itemName=pushqrdx.inline-html) (recommended)

 This is not a must, but I must tell you that Z Js uses JavaScript template literals even for templating or crafting your UI, for example: